bytepark/php-phar-qatools/README.md

 Holds different php qa tools as phar file

-The script generate_symlinks.sh should be run as root.
+The script generate_symlinks.sh should be run via sudo.
 It creates symlinks to all tools into /usr/local/bin.

 Included tools: